For Principals running portfolios Mac · 15+

 Sync, when it comes.

 Multi-device sync is the v2 question.
-When it arrives, it will be end-to-end encrypted across your own devices and nowhere else.
-You will get a clear month's notice before anything changes.
+We will publish our approach before we ship it, and give you a clear month's notice before anything changes.

 Reach